RaphaelHebert/nsdpy/READMEmain.txt

-        -the completetaxo function is called with the list of unique TaxIDs and the API key (if provided) as INPUTS -the function use the efetch E-utility to search the taxonomy database, its returns a dictionnary with the TaxIDs as keys and their Lineage, Name and Division listed as values the dispatch key depends on the option selected for the classification (-kpls) Featuretable
+        -the completetaxo function is called with the list of unique TaxIDs and the API key (if provided) as INPUTS -the function use the efetch E-utility to search the taxonomy database, its returns a dictionnary with the TaxIDs as keys and their Lineage, Name and Division listed as values the dispatch key depends on the option selected for the classification (-kpls) cdsfasta
-        -call the function feattable
+        -calls the function cdsfasta if the fasta option is not selected -the function uses efetch E-utility to search the nuccore (=nucleotide) database and retreive the results as a CDS fasta file in text format, then call the extract function with this result.
-        -the function uses efetch E-utility to search the nuccore (=nucleotide) database and retreive the results as a Featuretable in text format (if fasta option is selected it download the fasta files), then call the extract function with this result.
+	-calls the fasta function if the fasta fonction is selected -the function uses efetch E-utility to search the nuccore (=nucleotide) database and retreive the results as a fasta file in text format (if fasta option is selected it download the fasta files), then append the results to the fasta file(s)
     The function outputs a list of the accession number for which the targeted gene(s) has been found.

         Taxo